code-corps/deprecated-code-corps-rails-api/README.md

 2. `bundle exec rake db:create db:migrate db:test:prepare db:seed`
 3. `bundle exec rake db:seed_fu`
 4. Try running the specs: `bundle exec rake spec`
-5. Install and make sure you can redis
+5. Install and make sure you can run redis:
    * Follow the [official quickstart guide](http://redis.io/topics/quickstart)
    * It's best to install it as a service instead of running it manually
    * To make sure everything works and the service is running, execute `redis-cli ping` in the console.
 It should respond with `PONG`